benfulcher/hctsa/README.md

 git pull upstream master
 ```

-We recommend keeping the repository without any changes so that the latest version can be pulled from the upstream repository.
+For analyzing specific datasets, we recommend working outside of the repository so that incremental updates can be pulled from the upstream repository.
-However, details on how to merge the latest version of the repository with the local changes in your fork can be found [here](https://help.github.com/articles/syncing-a-fork/).
+Details on how to merge the latest version of the repository with the local changes in your fork can be found [here](https://help.github.com/articles/syncing-a-fork/).

 ### Providing feedback